 All parents of students of Campus View School are general members of the Parent Advisory Council.
 An Executive Committee is elected every January by nominations to drive the group.
-Meetings are held monthly with prior notice via the school newsletter.
-Discussions are held on issues and concerns of parents.
+Meetings are held monthly with prior notice through the PAC hotlunch website and email system.
+Discussions are held on many topics.
 Events, activities and programmes are organized with intent to enhance the educational climate and community spirit of Campus View.
-You are encouraged to bring your ideas or concerns to the group for discussion.
-Our e-mail address is campusview.pac@vcpac.ca.
+The PAC e-mail address is cvpacpres@gmail.com